chromaui/chromatic-docs/test.md

 - **Use of the current date/time**: Dates and times are a testers bane!
 To get consistency in components or tests that use the current time, you can use a tool to also "seed" the time, like [timemachine](https://github.com/schickling/timemachine) for the `Date` object.

-- **Animations and video**: Chromatic will attempt to pause all animations and video.
+- **Animations**: Chromatic will attempt to pause all animations.
 However, you may need to [configure](animations) Chromatic's exact behavior.

 - **Unpredictable resource hosts**: Resources that load from unpredictable or flaky sources may not load in time (15s) to capture.
 Workaround this by serving resources as [static files in Storybook](https://storybook.js.org/configurations/serving-static-files/) or using a [placeholder service](https://placeholder.com/).
 Learn more about how we [load resources](resource-loading).